-However in many cases organizations run applications behind a proxy for security concerns, familiarity with securing a particular proxy server or to consolidate multiple disparate applications using tools like mod_rewrite.
+However, in many cases organizations run applications behind a proxy for security concerns, familiarity with securing a particular proxy server or to consolidate multiple disparate applications using tools like mod_rewrite.

 Some brief instructions for establishing such a setup with Apache httpd follow as an example.
-We assume that you’ve already installed Apache 2, and that you are using a Virtual Host for www.somecompany.com.
+We assume that you’ve already installed Apache 2, and that you are using a virtual host for www.somecompany.com.

-Let’s assume that you wanted to host Nexus behind Apache HTTPd at the URL http://www.somecompany.com.
+Let’s assume that you wanted to host Nexus behind Apache httpd at the URL http://www.somecompany.com.
 To do this, you’ll need to change the context path that Nexus is served from.

 Restart Nexus and Verify that it is available on

-- Clear the Base URL in Nexus as shown in Figure 6.8, “Administration Application Server Settings” under Application Server Settings.
+- Clear the Base URL in Nexus as shown in Figure 6.4, “Administration Application Server Settings” under Application Server Settings.

-At this point, edit the HTTPd configuration file for the www.somecompany.com virtual host.
+At this point, edit the httpd configuration file for the www.somecompany.com virtual host.
 Include the following to expose Nexus via mod_proxy at http://www.somecompany.com/.

 ProxyRequests Off ProxyPreserveHost On <VirtualHost *:80> ServerName www.somecompany.com ServerAdmin email@example.com ProxyPass / http://localhost:8081/ ProxyPassReverse / http://localhost:8081/ ErrorLog logs/somecompany/nexus/error.log CustomLog logs/somecompany/nexus/access.log common </VirtualHost>

 If you just wanted to continue to serve Nexus at the

 ProxyPass /nexus/ http://localhost:8081/nexus/ ProxyPassReverse /nexus/ http://localhost:8081/nexus/

-Apache configuration is going to vary based on your own application’s requirements and the way you intend to expose Nexus to the outside world.
-If you need more details about Apache HTTPd and mod_proxy, please see http://httpd.apache.org
+Apache configuration is going to vary, based on your own application’s requirements and the way you intend to expose Nexus to the outside world.
+If you need more details about Apache httpd and mod_proxy, please see http://httpd.apache.org